Port Day Essentials: nine things you should not leave your cruise ship without

-Of course, for many people, your phone also becomes your camera nowadays, so particularly when I’m heading out on excursions, and if I’m not doing videoing for the channel, I’ll just use my mobile phone nowadays for photographs.
+For many people, a phone also becomes your camera.
+So, when I’m heading out on excursions, and if I’m not doing videoing for the channel, I’ll just use my mobile phone for photographs.

 Of course, because you’ll be taking all these bits and pieces that I’m recommending, the other thing that I always make sure I do is have a safe place to keep all this stuff.
-Some people like to use a bum bag (or fanny pack, depending on where you’re from), or one of those storage belts that you can hide under your shirt where you can store things.
+Some people like to use a bum bag (or fanny pack, depending on where you’re from), or one of those storage belts that you can hide under your shirt.

-I also like to take a small waterproof bag, particularly if I’m heading out to the beach, so you can either wear it when you go into the sea, or I put things like my mobile phone, cash, cards, my cruise card, etc in it and actually bury it in the sand underneath my towel.
+I also like to take a small waterproof bag, particularly if I’m heading out to the beach.
+So, you can either wear it when you go into the sea.
+Or, if like me, put things like my mobile phone, cash, cards, my cruise card, etc in it and actually bury it in the sand underneath my towel.
 I do this a lot, particularly when I’m cruising by myself, or even with my partner and we want to go in the sea together.

-Of course, in the unlikely scenario that someone has seen you bury it and starts trying to dig it up, it’s going to attract a lot of attention.
-If you are going to take a rucksack with you, make sure it’s one of those rucksacks that are quite hard to get into, or make sure you’ve put your valuables safely in inside pockets, because pickpockets are very nimble at unzipping easy to access pockets.
+In the unlikely scenario that someone has seen you bury it and starts trying to dig it up, it’s going to attract a lot of attention.
+If you are going to take a rucksack with you, make sure it’s one of those rucksacks that are quite hard to get into.
+Or make sure you’ve put your valuables safely in inside pockets, because pickpockets are very nimble at unzipping easy to access pockets.
 So, make sure you’ve got somewhere safe to keep your valuables.

 First aid essentials

 Another important thing that I always like to take out with me is water from the ship.
 So, either a refillable water bottle, or depending on the cruise line, you might have to buy a bottle of water.
-It just means that when you do head out, you know its safe to drink your water, plus also, it’s really important to keep hydrated, of course.
+It just means that when you do head out, you know it’s safe to drink your water.
+Plus, it’s really important to keep hydrated.
 So, always take out some kind of water with you.